 In this case, our use of the term Adrenal fatigue is not an attempt to diagnosis as only physicians diagnose.
 Adrenal fatigue is simply a name we use to refer to this situation.
 We have to have some way to state what we are talking about!
 Since the traditional medical world tends to ignore the reality of this situation, they simply treat the symptoms and ignore the root cause.

-In the natural health world, we believe adrenal fatigue is a serious situation affecting many people today due to the stressful lives that we lead that make us feel like we are running through life.
-What is needed is to begin understanding adrenal fatigue so that we can address the cause and stop just treating the symptoms.
-In every case that we have dealt with at Optimum Health, we sooth and nourish the adrenal glands and all symptoms subside.
+In the natural health world, we believe adrenal fatigue is a serious situation.
+It is affecting many people today.
+Due to the stressful lives that we lead, we feel like we are running through life.
+What is needed is to begin understanding adrenal fatigue.
+Only then can we address the cause and stop just treating the symptoms.
+In every case that we have dealt with at Optimum Health, we sooth and nourish the adrenal glands.
+Then, all symptoms subside.

 Adrenal Fatigue: Related Topics